moimran/netssh-rs/README.md

-# Netmiko-rs
+# Netssh-rs

-A Rust implementation of Netmiko, providing SSH connection handling for network devices.
+A Rust implementation of Netssh, providing SSH connection handling for network devices.
 This project aims to provide similar functionality to the Python Netmiko library while leveraging Rust's performance benefits and safety guarantees.

 ## Features